Medical Dictionary

 How is type 2 diabetes diagnosed?

-Your health care provider will use blood tests to diagnose type 2 diabetes.
+Your provider will use blood tests to diagnose type 2 diabetes.
 The blood tests include:

 What are the treatments for type 2 diabetes?